element-hq/element-android/FEATURES.md

 - Some different icons
 - Emoji-only messages with increased size: also for messages that have spaces between emojis
 - Also fallback to other user's avatar for 2-person-rooms not marked as DM
+- Pass theme to stickerpicker (tested with maunium-stickerpicker)
 - ...
 - Sometimes bug fixes for issues in Element, when found during internal testing
 - Sometimes additional bugs ;)